Optimization and Regularization Under Arbitrary Objectives: Conclusion

 \section{Conclusion}

 The study aimed to illustrate the shortcomings of two-block MCMC, which is often employed to allow the training data to infer a level of regularization by incorporating the sampling of the dispersion parameter, $\sigma_\theta^2$, into the algorithm.
-We showed that the pseudo-likelihood form, the likelihood sharpness parameter $\beta$, and the initial dispersion $\sigma_{\text{Init}}^2$ are in fact user-specified hyperparameters that exert a substantial influence on the degree of regularization inferred.
+The study showed that the pseudo-likelihood form, the likelihood sharpness parameter $\beta$, and the initial dispersion $\sigma_{\text{Init}}^2$ are in fact user-specified hyperparameters that exert a substantial influence on the degree of regularization inferred.
 As such, the use of a Bayesian hierarchical model in this context does not genuinely infer regularization from the training data; rather, it is the \emph{user} who determines the effective strength of regularization, albeit with additional steps.\\

-Furthermore, we demonstrated that if one were to increase likelihood sharpness to an extreme, one may effectively reduce the two-block MCMC to a hybrid approach in which the first block is replaced by a iterative optimization procedure, yielding nearly identical in-sample performance to the original scheme.
+Furthermore, the study demonstrated that if one were to increase likelihood sharpness to an extreme, one may effectively reduce the two-block MCMC to a hybrid approach in which the first block is replaced by an iterative optimization procedure, yielding nearly identical in-sample performance to the original scheme (as solutions from both methods converge toward the same dominant mode of the conditional posterior).
 In this sense, the sampling of the dispersion parameter at each iteration functions primarily as a mechanism to add exploration to the search process, rather than as a means to infer regularization.\\

-Future work should investigate treating the sharpness parameter in analogy to SA, whereby $\beta$ is increased according to a cooling schedule within the two-block MCMC framework.
-However, we emphasize caution in this approach, as continually increasing sharpness may impair the mixing quality of the Markov chain.